 We will be in need of a lots of things for restoring Glala and getting her ready to make her return trip to Dunkirk.
-This is going to be our ‘wish list’ page.
 Things we need to buy, acquire, beg, or borrow… and for some of it there’s going to be a lot!

-By donating You can, of course, make a financial donation!! (email us).
+- By donating You can, of course, make a financial donation!!
 All funds will go directly towards materials and costs for restoring Glala.

 We are trying hard to find 4 original style portholes to replace missing original items.
 We have no idea why they are missing and can only assume that they were either sold by the previous owner or “liberated” by some uncaring dirtbag.
 The original portholes will most certainly date from no later than 1920 when Camper & Nicholson built the superstructure and fitted her out.
 They differ from more modern portholes in that they are fastened to the outer face of the cabin sides and have no finishing plates, in other words the outer frame of the porthole has countersunk fixing holes on the opposite face from the opening hinge and locking dogs.

 If you are able to help us locate something, if not the same then at least similar in the way they are constructed we would be very grateful.